ministryofjustice/manage-recalls-ui/README.md

 After `npm install`, files will be created under both .git/hooks and .husky, that will automatically lint (and fix) any staged files in your commits, plus run a type check.

 ## Running the app
-To run ui and api is to use
+The easiest way to run ui and api is to use

 `./start-local-services.sh`